companieshouse/penalty-payment-api/README.md

 # PENALTY PAYMENT API

-Penalty Payment Service (PPS) API which provides an interface for Creating, Getting, and Patching Penalties.
+An API for retrieving penalties from the E5 finance system and recording / viewing penalty payments

 ## Requirements
 In order to run this API locally you will need to install the following: